 The Society was formed on 1st April 1927 at a meeting called by the local historian, Reginald Blunt CBE, to protect and enhance the amenities of Chelsea.
-Nearly ninety years later this is as important as ever.
+Ninety-seven years later this is as important as ever.

-For the Minutes of the first Council meeting click Minutes of First Council Mtg 4.5.1927
+For the Minutes of the first Council meeting click here Minutes of First Council Mtg 4.5.1927

-For the invitation to the first AGM click Invitation to 1st ANNUAL GENERAL MEETING
+For the invitation to the first AGM click here Invitation to 1st ANNUAL GENERAL MEETING

-For the first Annual Report click FIRST ANNUAL REPORT 1928
+For the first Annual Report click here FIRST ANNUAL REPORT 1928

-For the Members of Council at the time of the first AGM click Members of the Council of The Chelsea Society in 1928
+For the Members of the First Council of the Society click here MEMBERS OF THE FIRST COUNCIL of The Chelsea Society